wangziqi2013/wangziqi2013.github.io/_posts/2021-09-06-put-the-micro-back.markdown

 When a worker process becomes idle, it will be blocked on the IPC call for attempting to read a new message from the channel, and then be scheduled out by the OS.

+The above arrangement, despite having better latency than the conventional approach, has two flaws regarding isolation.
+First, microservice instances are no longer isolated with the worker process.
+The worker process hence risk being corrupted, crashed, or maliciously attacked by the microservice module (e.g., with common mistakes such as NULL pointers, dangling references, etc.), since the former loads the latter as a dynamic library and both will execute on the same address space with the same resource.